Kequc/passage-rpc/README.md

 ## ConnectedClient instance

 The `rpc.connection` event offers a connected client instance, and a `req` object.
-The connected client has events.
+The connected client has its own events separate from the server.

 | method | description | params |
 | - | - | - |